Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 -

-You accompany others in grief and are seeking to expand your perspective beyond clinical frameworks into cultural and symbolic approaches.
+You accompany others in grief through grief and are seeking to deepen your understanding through symbolic, cultural, archetypal, and embodied perspectives.

 -